Updated on April 26, 2024

 While we are unable to freely travel, for now, one of the things we can do to keep the travel spirit alive is to prepare for future travels.
 One of the ways you can do that is to learn basic phrases for the places you plan to visit down the road.
-Before we jump into the most useful phrases for tourists, let’s briefly discuss what language is widely used in Bali:
+Before we jump into the most useful phrases for tourists, let’s briefly discuss what language is widely used in Bali.

 Bahasa Indonesia Versus Balinese